picatrix1899/barghos/README.md

 # Project Barghos Core Library
 This part of Project Barghos contains a lot of basic structures and the entire basic api used across all barghos subprojects.
 It is therefore required by every barghos subproject.

+---

+# Versioning

+To not getting confused (especially myself) about the versioning, I define below what the different parts of the versions are and when to increment a part.
+As always, if a version part needs to be increased all parts behind that part need to be resetted to 0.
+If complex changes were made that would affect multiple version parts, the front most part that would fit a part of the change has to be increased.

+\<MAJOR>.\<API>.\<MINOR>.\<PATCH>

+Example: v1.23.2.101

+**MAJOR**
+The major version needs to be incremented in the following cases:

+- Big redesigns of existing content, that change its api or its behavior.
+- Removing enire content.

+**API**
+The api version needs to be incremented in the following cases:

+- Changing the existing api, like changing function or class names or removing them entirely.
+- Reorganizing packages or just moving files in the package hirachy.

+**MINOR**
+The minor version needs to be increased by one in the following cases:

+- Adding new content without changing the api or redesigning existing content.
+- Changing existing content without changing the api or the behavior.
+- Removing existing private content.

+**PATCH**

+The patch version is showing the number of small bug fixes and documentation changes since the last minor update.
+The patch version needs to be increased by one in the following cases:

+- Documentation changes (added/changed/removed).
+- Small bug fixes that are not api breaking.